Graph visualization: the basics

 What’s a node-link graph, and when are they useful?

-A graph is a model of data that features connections (called links or edges) between entities (called nodes or vertices) and properties.
+A graph is a data model that features connections (called links or edges) between entities (called nodes or vertices) and properties.

 A basic node-link graph with two nodes connected by links with arrowheads.